 Benign ovarian cysts:

-This disease occurs occasionally.
-If possible, treatment is expectant; if women do not improve, immediate surgery is needed.
+This disease occurs occasionally during pregnancy.
+If possible, treatment is expectant; if women do not improve, surgery is needed.

 During pregnancy, intestinal obstruction may cause intestinal gangrene with peritonitis and maternal or fetal morbidity or mortality.
 If pregnant women have symptoms and signs of intestinal obstruction and risk factors (eg, previous abdominal surgery, intra-abdominal infection), prompt exploratory laparotomy is indicated.